jclehner/nmrpflash/README.md

 This program uses Netgear's [NMRP protocol] (http://www.chubb.wattle.id.au/PeterChubb/nmrp.html) to flash a new firmware image to a compatible device.
-This utility has been tested with a Netgear EX2700, but is likely to work on many others as well.
+This utility has been successfully used on a Netgear EX2700 and DNG3700v2, but is likely to work with many other Netgear routers as well.

 Prebuilt binaries for Linux, OS X and Windows are available [here](https://github.com/jclehner/nmrpflash/releases)